seraaaaaaaa/flutter_mini_games/README.md

 ## 🌟 Attribution

-Icons: Icons used in this project are sourced from [Freepik](https://www.freepik.com/).
+- Icons: Icons used in this project are sourced from [Freepik](https://www.freepik.com/).
-Background Image: Background image sourced from [Haikei](https://app.haikei.app/).
+- Background Image: Background images are sourced from [Haikei](https://app.haikei.app/).